tarekahsan709/Rock-Paper-Scissors-App/README.md

 ##  Installation
-To run and build the application, you have to install dependencies for both CLI and Web.
+To run and build the application, **You have to install dependencies for both CLI and Web**
   #### CLI
   1. Install [Node.js](https://nodejs.org).
 Version: `14.17.3`
   2. From project root folder run: `npm install` to install all the CLI dependencies.